-MI 202 Promotion of Missions (2) The responsibilities of the local church, the Christian school, and the individual Christian to missions are studied, with attention given to the mechanics of implementing a missionary program.
+MI 202 Promotion of Missions (2) Offered Spring.
+The responsibilities of the local church, the Christian school, and the individual Christian to missions are studied, with attention given to the mechanics of implementing a missionary program.
 The student will be able to describe the role of the pastor and church in implementing a missions program and will be able to design a missions program in a Christian school.
-Spring.

-MI 210 Missionary Practicum (3) Prereq.: Approval from chair of Bible.
+MI 210 Missionary Practicum (3) Offered Summer.
+Prereq.: Approval from chair of Bible.
 This course requires the student to spend 6–8 weeks in missionary work on the field.
 The credit a student may earn depends upon the work involved, the degree of responsibility, and the length of service.
 The student is required to conduct interviews of veteran missionaries and to keep a journal.
-Summer.

-MI 301 Principles and Methods of Missions (2) This course prepares the student for missionary candidature with emphasis on application to a mission board, candidate school, prefield ministries, as well as the physical, financial, and spiritual preparation for the student’s field.
+MI 301 Principles and Methods of Missions (2) Offered Fall.
+This course prepares the student for missionary candidature with emphasis on application to a mission board, candidate school, prefield ministries, as well as the physical, financial, and spiritual preparation for the student’s field.
 Projects are designed to aid the student in the organization of prayer cards, prayer letters, multi-media presentations, and display boards.
-Fall.

-MI 406 Modern Trends in Missions (2) This course, which seeks to prepare the missionary to face today’s problems on the field, includes a study of liberalism, neoevangelicalism, the charismatic movement, and the battle for the Bible.
+MI 406 Modern Trends in Missions (2) Offered Fall.
+This course, which seeks to prepare the missionary to face today’s problems on the field, includes a study of liberalism, neoevangelicalism, the charismatic movement, and the battle for the Bible.
 Missions associations and current or developing trends in missions are also discussed.
-Fall.